KNowledgeOnWebScale/walder/README.md

 * <http://localhost:9000/music/{musician}/sorted> - Returns a list of bands the given musician (e.g. `John Lennon`) has wrote a song for.
 Sorted in descending order by song number.
 * <http://localhost:9000/music/{musician}/no_duplicates> - Returns a list of bands the given musician (e.g. `John Lennon`) has wrote a song for.
 Where all the duplicate song numbers are removed from the list.
 * <http://localhost:9000/movies/{musician}/everything_together> - Returns a list of bands the given musician (e.g. `John Lennon`) has wrote a song for.
 Ordered in an ascending way by song number and removed the duplicate artists who performed a track written by the musician.
+* <http://localhost:9000/artist/{artist}> - Returns a list of songs and movies for a given artist (e.g. `David Bowie`).
+Where duplicate songs are removed and the movies are ordered by id in descending manner.

 ### Content negotiation